Gates Cambridge Scholarship

 How do you work with the NFP?

 The timeline gives an overview of the application process.
-Your first step is to attend a live U.K. Scholarships info session.
-In preparation, have a closer look below for more resources to learn about the Gates Cambridge.
+Your first step is to attend a U.K. Scholarships information session.
+In preparation, have a closer look at the resources below to learn more about the Gates Cambridge.

 |late February-March||Attend an info session|